-A few weeks ago I posted a recipe for Chocolate Babka and promised a cinnamon version would follow.
-I stuck with the same dough (why mess with success??) and swapped out the chocolate filling for a cinnamon brown sugar filling and streusel topping.
+While Chocolate Babka might be more familiar to most people, Cinnamon Babka is an equally tasty treat.
+To create this Cinnamon Babka, I stuck with the same dough as my Chocolate Babka (why mess with success?) and added a cinnamon brown sugar filling with a streusel topping.
 I know chocolate is often the go-to babka, but I may like this cinnamon version even more.
 After all, Jerry Seinfeld himself said “cinnamon takes a backseat to no babka” and who am I to argue?

 We are a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.